 10. Synthesis of Thymosin Alpha-1

-In the development of Thymosin-α1, an acetylated 28 amino acid long therapeutic peptide, the synthesis via conventional chemical methods is challenging.
+In the development of Thymosin-α1, an acetylated 28 amino acid long research peptide, the synthesis via conventional chemical methods is challenging.
 A fully convergent chemo-enzymatic peptide synthesis (CEPS) process was developed, using a substrate-tailored peptiligase variant called thymoligase.
 Thymoligase, tailored to recognize 14-mer Thymosin-α1 segments, catalyzes peptide bond formation between segments with high efficiency (>94% yield).
 The crystal structure of thymoligase was determined, showing good agreement with the engineering model.
 This combination of solid-phase peptide synthesis (SPPS) of 14-mer segments and thymoligase-catalyzed ligation resulted in a significantly increased overall yield (55%) of Thymosin-α1 compared to existing industrial processes.

 References